percona/portal-doc/docs/advisors/checks/mongo-high-connections.md

 -  **Poorly optimized queries**

-   Queries that perform full table scans or involve a large number of documents can consume a significant amount of resources, resulting in high connection counts since the queues will be increased.
+   Queries that perform full table scans or involve a large number of documents can consume a significant amount of resources.
+Since the queues will be increased, this can result in high connection counts.
 To reduce connection counts caused by queries, it's essential to optimize your queries.
-You can use the MongoDB Explain() method to understand query performance and identify potential areas for optimization.
+You can use the **MongoDB Explain()** method to understand query performance and identify potential areas for optimization.

 -  **Application design issues**